 3. Choose the type of lavender for cutting

-Depending on the time of year, there are two main approaches to propagating lavender.
-The best time for lavender propagation is either before or after the flowering season.
+There are two main approaches to propagating lavender, depending on the time of year.
+The best time is either before or after the flowering season.
 When the plants flower, they are too busy directing energy to the flower buds and newer growth.

 There are two main ways to propagate lavender, depending on the time of the year and the health of the plant: